indefire/fabric-via-ansible/README.md

   1. create a password for the user, in this case ubuntu `$ sudo passwd ubuntu`
   1. restart the ssh service `$ sudo service ssh restart`
   1. verify you can ssh to target machine with password authentication and accept ip as a known host

+### Create new identity key from Ansible VM
+1. generate a new pub/priv key set
+`$ ssh-keygen`
+1. Copy the key to the target fabrc vm `$ ssh-copy-id ubuntu@${your_ip_here}` You should be asked for the password to the vm that you created in the previous step
+1. Logout and try ssh back into the VM to verify you are not prompted for a password